UtrechtUniversity/researchcloud-items/docs/whoiswho.md

 (back to [end-user documentation](primer-for-users.md))

 ## Service Administration and Support
-Our Service Administration and Support staff make sure that requests and questions from research teams on the use of SURF Research Cloud and other cloud compute services are answered.
+Our Research Information Systems support staff make sure that requests and questions from research teams on the use of SURF Research Cloud and other cloud compute services are answered.
 They can provide you and your team with an account on SURF Research Cloud, a wallet, etc.